barsoom/review/README.md

 A reimplementation of [remit](https://github.com/henrik/remit) in Elixir/Phoenix and Elm that is much faster on both the server and client side and also fixes the known data sync issues.

+The Elm code is not unit tested but there is acceptance tests that run the entire application and tests interactions between multiple users and many other things.
+The Elm compiler is very reliable so it's unlikely you break anything when changing the code.

 # TODO

 ## Make it possible and practial to switch over to this version for normal use